Home Featured Mums Preeclampsia in Kenya: “I Trusted my Doctor Too Much – How I...

 My name is Jane Minoo.
 I am 29 years old and a Public Relations practitioner, based in Nairobi.
 In 2014, I got pregnant and being a first-time mom, the first thing I thought to do was to get a good hospital or gynecologist.
 My husband and I settled for the one who had a private clinic in town, and who we believed was the best (or so we thought).

-The first three months of my pregnancy were smooth.
-I regularly saw my gynaecologist who assured me all was well.
 However, things started changing in the fourth month.
 I’d wake up in the morning with my face and feet considerably swollen.
-Interestingly, by 10.00am, the swelling would have gone away.
+Interestingly, by 10am, the swelling would have gone away.
 When I mentioned this to my doctor, he checked me and assured me that I was fine.

 Related: Warning Signs in Pregnancy: When to Call your Doctor